Home » Why Do Hamsters Suddenly Freeze? [What Staying Still Means]

 Fear

-Young hamsters are particularly prone to fear-related stress and will freeze more often than those who feel established and comfortable in their environment.
+Young hamsters are prone to fear-related stress and will freeze more often than those who feel established and comfortable in their environment.
+Other things that cause stress include:

-• Lights being switched on suddenly
+• Lights switched on suddenly.

-• Constant exposure to white light
+• Constant exposure to white light.

-• Sudden movements
+• Sudden movements.

-• Loud outdoor noises, such as a car alarm or a dog barking
+• Loud outdoor noises, such as a car alarm or a dog barking.

 Surprise